khoih-prog/ESPAsync_WiFiManager/README.md

 ### Contributions and Thanks

  1. Based on and modified from [Tzapu](https://github.com/tzapu/WiFiManager), [KenTaylor's version]( https://github.com/kentaylor/WiFiManager), [`Alan Steremberg's ESPAsyncWiFiManager`](https://github.com/alanswx/ESPAsyncWiFiManager) and [`Khoi Hoang's ESP_WiFiManager`](https://github.com/khoih-prog/ESP_WiFiManager).
  2. Thanks to [Hristo Gochkov](https://github.com/me-no-dev) for great [ESPAsyncWebServer Library](https://github.com/me-no-dev/ESPAsyncWebServer)
  3. Thanks to good work of [Miguel Alexandre Wisintainer](https://github.com/tcpipchip) for working with, developing, debugging and testing.
  4. Thanks to [cancodr](https://github.com/cancodr) for requesting an enhancement in [Issue #29: Is it possible to use AsyncWebServer.h instead of WebServer.h?](https://github.com/khoih-prog/ESP_WiFiManager/issues/29), leading to this [ESPAsync_WiFiManager Library](https://github.com/khoih-prog/ESPAsync_WiFiManager).
  5. Thanks to [Marcel Stör](https://github.com/marcelstoer) for reporting [/close does not close the config portal](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/16) bug which is fixed in v1.2.0.
  6. Thanks to [Vague Rabbit](https://github.com/thewhiterabbit) for requesting, collarborating in creating the [**HOWTO Add Dynamic Parameters**](#howto-add-dynamic-parameters).
  7. Thanks to [krupis](https://github.com/krupis) for reporting [ESP32 static IP not saved after restarting the device](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/19) bug which is fixed in v1.4.0.
  8. Thanks to [Roshan](https://github.com/solroshan) to report the issue in [Error esp_littlefs.c 'utime_p'](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/28) to fix PIO error in using ESP32 LittleFS with old [`LittleFS_esp32 v1.0`](https://github.com/lorol/LITTLEFS)
  9. Thanks to [Manuel Capilla](https://github.com/molillo) for reporting [ESP8266 Clear SSID and Pass](https://github.com/khoih-prog/ESPAsync_WiFiManager/issues/33) bug which is fixed and leading to v1.4.2.
+10. Thanks to [David Gunzinger](https://github.com/pfy) for creating merged PR [It should be possible to start the ConfigPortal without connecting to WiFI #38](https://github.com/khoih-prog/ESPAsync_WiFiManager/pull/38).

 <table>
   <tr>